WayScience/CPBS7601/lectures/10.hpc_and_parallel_compute/README.md

 We will be using some pre-written scripts to explore parallel computing and high performance computing.
 The following scripts are available in the [scripts](./scripts) directory:
 * [analyze_sequences](scripts/analyze_sequences.py)
-    * This is the base script that we will be using to analyze sequences.
+    * This is the script that contains the core squence analysis function that we will be using to analyze sequences.
-    Note that this script is serial but can be called to be parallelized.
+    Note this script is can be run for a single sequence and in a serial fashion but we will also call to be parallelized.
 * [multiprocessing_run](scripts/multiprocessing_run.sh)
     * This script runs itself in parallel using the `multiprocessing` module in Python.
     This shell script calls the `multiprocessing_sequence_analysis.py` script below